 Trimming Tomatoes Will Keep the Lower Parts of Your Plants Clean!

 One very important aspect of pruning tomatoes to will help increase the yield of tomatoes.
 Always keep the lower portions of the mature plant very thoroughly pruned.

 Under no circumstances should your plant’s leaves ever be touching the ground.
 Keeping them off the soil will help keep them dry.
 This helps prevent disease.

-Once a plant reaches a height of two or three feet, begun to produce blossoms and set fruit, cut off the foliage that is a foot or less from the ground.
+Once a plant reaches a height of 2′ or 3′ feet, it begins to produce blossoms and set fruit, cutting off the foliage a foot or less from the ground.

-This increases air circulation and helps prevent fungus spores from being splashed onto the lower leaves during rains.
+This increases air circulation and helps prevent fungus spores from splashing onto the lower leaves during rain.